We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for

 6. Uses For Cat Litter – Gasoline Spills

-Many people use cat litter to soak up gasoline spills on their garage floor or oil spills under a car or truck before cleaning them up with a shop vacuum.
+Many people use cat litter to soak up gasoline spills or fresh oil spills on their garage floor under a car or truck, before cleaning them up with a shop vacuum.

 If you’re going to do this, be sure to wear rubber boots and rubber gloves as petroleum products can cause skin irritation after prolonged exposure, even these small amounts soaked into clay granules!

 7. Uses For Cat Litter – In The Car And The Closet

 Does your car tend to “sweat” on hot days?
 Put some kitty litter on the floor (in a largish, shallow container) of the trunk.
-This is to help absorb the moisture and keep your car from becoming musty.
+This is to help absorb the moisture and keep your car from having a musty smell.
 Remember to remove the container or put a lid on it when driving.

 Is your closet smelling musty?
 You can also use kitty litter in your closets to help with moisture absorption and prevent mildew growth.
-Put the litter into a small container.
+Put the clean cat litter into a small container.
 Be sure to replace the cat litter every few months.

 8. Uses For Cat Litter – Oil Spills In The Kitchen